Cemetery Montmartre: Where the Dead Get the Best Views

 Learn about “The Fascinating and Sordid History of Crossbones Graveyard,” London’s unconsecrated burial ground for prostitutes, paupers, criminals, and other outcasts used from post-medieval times until its closure in 1853.

-Want to take your tombstone tourism a step farther?
+Want to take your tombstone tourism a step further?
 Check out these articles:

-The Paris Insiders Guide on a visit to Pere Lachaise Cemetery
+The Paris Insiders Guide about Pere Lachaise Cemetery

 “Discover the Montparnasse Cemetery in Paris” by French Moments

-And of course, we can’t forget the catacombs.
-The catacomb workers were on strike when we visited Paris, so we missed this.
-Hopefully, you will be luckier.
-Here is a bit of catacomb history and tips for your visit from Courtney Traub at Paris Unlocked.
+And of course, we can’t forget the Catacombs of Paris.
+Unfortunately, the catacomb workers were on strike during our visit, so we missed out.
+Hopefully, you’ll have better luck.
+In the meantime, learn a bit of catacomb history and get helpful tips from Courtney Traub at Paris Unlocked.

 And finally, here are two more of our favorite French places: